 The rolling of the cake is a bit fussy, but well worth the look you get in the end.
-The extra steps ensure that your cake stays moist and flexible enough to roll.
+The extra steps ensure that your cake stays moist and flexible enough to roll for this keto yule log.
 You still may end up with a few small cracks, but these are easily hidden by the cream filling and the frosting.

 A Christmas yule log that is so much healthier yet still absolutely delicious may become your new Christmas tradition!